Skip to main content

 • Leads to an application acknowledgement letter from UKVI.

-• May require attendance at a biometrics appointment at a UKVCAS service point.
+• May require attending a biometrics appointment at a UKVCAS service point.

 • VAF4A Appendix 5 is commonly filed alongside Form VAF4A-APPENDIX-1.